BEng (Hons) Automotive Engineering (Including foundation year)

 You will be assessed through a combination of examinations and coursework.

-After validation the course will be submitted for IET accreditation.
+This course is currently pending IET accreditation.
 This would confer partial requirement for Chartered Engineering (CEng) status.
 This means that what you learn meets industry standards, so you will graduate with the engineering ability and managerial business skills to succeed.

 Students are encouraged to spend a year working in industry.
 This year will give you first-hand experience of working in the automotive engineering sector.